unsaved/gradle-javaPropFile-plugin/README.txt

 DETAILS

+    NESTING LIMITATION.
+You can't depend on sequence in property files.
+    As long as you are not changing existing property values, this allows you to nest without concern for sequence.
+But if you change a property that is set before running load(), you should not use a ${reference} to that property, because it is not guaranteed whether it will expand to the original or changed value.
+Definitely watch for this when changing Gradle-supplied property values like 'version' or 'group'.
+    Therefore, don't nest these.
+If, for example, in a single properties file you want to change the 'version' and also include the version in another property, you must write the literal twice, like: version=1.2.3
+        title=My Widget, v.
+1.3.3
+    NOT!!  title=My Widget, v. ${version}

     Precedence works intuitively, not freakishly like Ant properties.
     The value of a variable will be the last value that was assigned to it.
     You can prohibit attempts to overwrite by throwing or silently ignoring.